0x416c616e/0x416c616e.github.io/_posts/2019-01-16-day-18-static-site-generator.md

 RESTful APIs are cool, but don't put them everywhere just because they sound cool and new.
 Machine learning and neural networks are also cool, but shoehorning them into a project where they don't below -- just so you can have more buzzwords for marketing -- doesn't make much sense.
 Cloud is good, but not everything should be in public, shared hypervisors.
 Hyperconverged infrastructure is a good concept, but don't obsess over it to the point of ignoring everything else.
 Containers and orchestration are cool concepts too, but sometimes you need to admit that a project really doesn't need it.
 Use the right tool for the right job.
 Don't try to cram all the newest buzzwords into a single project just becaues you can.
 Use things in moderation and where appropriate.

 This might sound hypocritical, considering my previous blog post mentioning how I will sometimes add an unnecessary feature into a personal project just so that I can learn it.
 But that's not what I'm referring to here.
 Sometimes you need to make semi-useless personal projects just to get experience with somethnig.
 But that kind of thing shouldn't happen for meaningful work-related projects, unless it'll never make it to production and you're just treating it as job training.

+## Other stuff I did today

+Fixed some issues in random repos, deleted and merged some useless repos (or ones with separate projects that can all be lumped into the same project for a single repo), opened new issues on projects so I won't forget what needs to change for them, archived some repos, etc. I basically cleaned up my GitHub profile so that you are more likely to see my good repos instead of just misc junk learning stuff.
+I have a lot of cool apps and websites on my GitHub account, but also some less-impressive educational repos.

+## Take a look at my best software

+My top 6 pinned repos are just ones I want to work on (so they're not out of sight, out of mind), not my most impressive ones.
+I'd say my best repos are [Saint Louis Software](https://github.com/0x416c616e/saintlouissoftware), [EZcrypt](https://github.com/0x416c616e/ezcrypt), [FileHider](), [Static Site Generator](https://github.com/0x416c616e/staticsitegenerator), [2D RPG Game Engine](https://github.com/0x416c616e/2drpggamengine), [Road Warrior]https://github.com/0x416c616e/roadwarrior(), and [amp](https://github.com/0x416c616e/amp).